 Serving in the armed forces can be a challenging, exciting and rewarding career.
 While it may not be for everyone, serving as an infantry soldier will provide an experience unequalled in civilian employment.
 With a career such as this, it is worthwhile to do some research and check with serving or ex-serving members to gain a better understanding of the role, its commitment, and the risks involved.

 Would you make a good infantry soldier?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 Infantry soldiers are trained to engage and neutralize enemy combatants in international armed conflicts, or as peacekeepers in international interventions.
 In times of peace, a soldier will spend their career honing their skills in training.
 When deployed, a soldier's duties may be to patrol areas for security or to seek out enemy combatants, post guard duty, conduct military attacks and defence, as well as escort and engage in protective duties.
 A soldier will often carry specialized equipment and dress, such as their country's uniform, weapons, protective clothing/armour, and other gear pertinent to the task or degree of physical risk.

 Infantry have the opportunity, where available, to train for specialized roles within their armed service, such as a sniper, in reconnaissance, special forces and heavy weapons.

 Infantry soldiers see service within their armed forces all over the world.
 Domestically, they can be posted at a number of national locations and training facilities.
 Internationally, they may be deployed at a variety of locations, depending on international activity.
 A soldier might be deployed in international conflicts, as well as NATO, UN or another organization's peacekeeping or humanitarian missions.
 A soldier's workplace can vary.
 There are tasks that are conducted within barracks environments, being duties, lessons or work parties, or else field training on ranges or in rehearsals.
 Soldiers are often traveling or in remote locations for much of their careers.